PUT-PTM/STMsksRedGT/README.md

 ## How to use

 The code is arleady downloaded to flash of stm32f4 board.
-You can review or download whole project using Github.
+You can review or download the whole project using Github.
 To drive sksRedGT you have to download App from Github and install on your smartphone.